risingwavelabs/risingwave-docs-legacy/docs/transform/emit-on-window-close.md

 EMIT ON WINDOW CLOSE;
 ```

-Accordingly, a watermark needs to be defined for the data source events.
+Note that a watermark needs to be defined for the data source events.

 ```sql
 CREATE SOURCE t (